 The dispute had shaken Israel's relations with Europe, its biggest trading partner, and drawn attention to Israel's much-maligned policy of building settlements in the West Bank and east Jerusalem.
 The Palestinians claim both areas, captured by Israel in the 1967 Mideast war, as parts of a future independent state.

 The dispute surrounded the EU's "Horizon 2020" program, which enables participants to apply for funds for research and collaboration in areas such as climate change, renewable energy and food safety.
-The EU has budgeted more than 70 billion euros ($95 billion) for the program, which is to run from 2014 to 2020, and officials estimate that Israel could gain 300 million euros ($400 million) from the complicated funding system over the seven-year period.
+The EU has budgeted more than 70 billion euros for the program, which is to run from 2014 to 2020, and officials estimate that Israel could qualify for some 900 million euros in funds over the seven-year period.

 While Israel has long participated in similar programs, the EU has added some tough language to its eligibility guidelines for funding projects in the West Bank, east Jerusalem and other territories captured by Israel in the 1967 Mideast war.